Steve Moneghetti Marathon

-From Spring Creek runners return to Mowbray River Road and vere left past the Bendigo Bank drink station and into Connolly Road before reaching the bottom of the Bump Track (18km mark).
 The Bump Track itself is a historic trail where gold & tin miners used to transport their finds from the Atherton Tablelands all the way down to the Port Douglas sugar wharf with carts and bullocks.
 It is also the point where everyone should train for.

-The first part of the Bump Track ascends 360m in just 2.2km, it's steep and most people will walk it.
+The first part of the Bump Track ascends 360m in just 2.2km, it is very steep and most people will walk it.
 Please include steep hill climbs in your training plan.
 Take your time and breath, there are remarkable views along the way with the Mowbray River Waterfalls to the right roughly 3/4 of the way and the best view in the region at the top, the view looks all the way across the Mowbray Valley and across the Coral Sea to Low Isles.
 There's even a bench for a rest if you need!
 This is known as The Landing.

 Please note that the route description is subject to change.

 AT A GLANCE

 recommended arrival time: 4:45am - Port Douglas Esplanade Port Douglas.

 |Course||Will start and finish in Port Douglas.
 Course Map >>|

 |Age Restrictions||Must be 15 years and over to compete|

 |Age Categories||Male: 18-29, 30-39, 40-49, 50-59, 60-69, 69+|